jtamir/website/content/ee313sp20_syllabus.md

 - The lowest homework grade will be dropped

 *Discussion of homework questions is encouraged; however, please be absolutely sure to submit your own independent homework solution.*

+## Tune-up Tuesdays
+Tune-ups will consist of a hands-on working period of about 15 minutes during Tuesday lecture to solve a problem.
+Please bring your laptops with Python installed to lecture.
+The TA and I will be available to assist with questions.
+You will submit your work at the end of the hands-on period.
+The hope with the Tune-up Tuesdays is help in preparation for homework and mini-project assignments.

+The two lowest tune-up assignements will be dropped.

 ## Midterm Exams
 Midterms will be held during the 75-minute lecture period: